Silterman/Turn-Based-Snake/README.md

 # PythonSlowSnakeGame
-Snake game (in CL) written in python without real time movement (every turn is based on player input)
+Turn-based snake with text based commands written in python.

-The snake consists of a 9 and 1s, with the 9 representing the head.
-Since this game is turned based, a direction indicator is not required, but can be displayed if required since we remember the last direction we moved.
-The 2 represents the apple/food.
+The snake consists of a series of 1s, with a 9 indicating the head.
+The 0s show empty squares.
+Food is displayed as a 2.
+Due to the matrix used as a playing field, anything else but single-digit numbers causes the field to get misshapen.

 Moving requires typing out the direction you want to go (left, right, up or down).
-Enter Q to quit.
+Enter Q as input to quit.

 Reach me on discord @axel_silter if you have questions.